This is no longer theoretical. Post-quantum readiness is becoming a core architecture decision for modern AI infrastructure.

 Three Planes Where PQ Stress Shows Up First in AI Systems

 Control Planes where service meshes, mutual TLS communications, certificate issuance, and autoscaling bursts introduce measurable performance stress like handshake latency, CPU overhead, and memory pressure.
 This is where the storm originates.
-Autoscaling events trigger thousands of simultaneous connections — new GPU workers joining training clusters, job schedulers spinning up, service mesh certificates rotating.
+Autoscaling events trigger thousands of simultaneous connections: new GPU workers joining training clusters, job schedulers spinning up, service mesh certificates rotating.
 The resulting handshake amplification is a control plane event.
 The throughput cost shows up on the data plane.

 Data Planes (High-Throughput GPU Fabrics) where AI clusters push encrypted traffic across east-west VPC traffic, multi-cloud links, cross-region replication and enterprise ingress have exhibited performance issues with PQ-safe cryptography since the first implementations.
 When PQ-safe TLS or hybrid key exchange is introduced, packet sizes increase, CPU cycles per handshake increase, and hardware acceleration may not fully support PQ primitives.
 At scale, even a 3–5% regression in effective throughput can translate into meaningful GPU underutilization.
-The tradeoff becomes real very quickly — do you sacrifice throughput or defer PQ?
+The tradeoff becomes real very quickly.
+Do you sacrifice throughput or defer PQ?

 In practical deployments the difference is not subtle.
 Hybrid TLS handshakes that combine classical ECDHE with ML-KEM routinely expand handshake payload sizes by several kilobytes and increase CPU verification costs.
 The effect is rarely visible in small benchmarks but becomes obvious at production scale.
 In GPU-dense clusters where nodes represent tens of thousands of dollars of hardware, even short-lived connection storms can translate into measurable idle GPU time.